LLM Quantization explained in simple terms for working IT professionals

 We can run 1-bit quantized models on our laptop as well and develop an RAG system for the documents stored on our device.

-AI + Gen AI Course for Senior IT Professionals
+AI + Gen AI Course for working IT Professionals

 In case you are looking to learn AI + Gen AI in an instructor-led live class environment, check out these dedicated courses for senior IT professionals here

-Pricing for AI courses for senior IT professionals – https://www.aimletc.com/ai-ml-etc-course-offerings-pricing/
+Pricing for AI courses for working IT professionals – https://www.aimletc.com/ai-ml-etc-course-offerings-pricing/

 My Name is Nikhilesh and if you have any feedback/suggestions on this article, please feel free to connect with me – https://www.linkedin.com/in/nikhileshtayal/